rseitz9/snappcar-assignment/README.md

 6. add database indexes
 7. a query in the form of get all cars that are not booked on <date-range> would be expensive
 8. move config to a better solution.
 Right now I am setting env vars in docker
+9. package common code from both services to a lib
-9. multiple services are included in the same repo for convenience :)
+10. multiple services are included in the same repo for convenience :)

 assumptions: